nhatfield/hnt_monitor/docs/hosted.md

 * Dont have to worry about scaling services to keep up with your growing fleet
 * Support is available for your fleet management

 If you're serious about your fleet's performance, then you will want a tool that can help you manage your miners uptime as well as keep you informed of their performance on the blockchain, all in a single UI.
-Stop daling with an offline miner for multiple days that is not collecting coins for you.
+Stop dealing with an offline miner for multiple days that is not collecting coins for you.

 <br>
 <br>